jacintocapote/github/README.md

 ## Consideration for developers

-1. This module use a custom service based on the library [1].
+1. This module use a custom service (*github.githubgetclient*) based on the library [1].
 From this service you can call to *githubGetClient* to get a object from the external library and then do any call over githubAPI.
+One note about the service.
+Service use two objects injected a object from the API library and another from http client.
+The object from http client isn't used at the moment but was added for a futher extension.
 2. The service use a variable to set a token API to call some api methods.
 This functionality can be extendend integrating another variable for username/password and then allow create/delete/star, ..... repo, issues, ...
 3. All routing system is over the class *GithubServiceController*
+4. We implement some basic twig template to show the basic pages.
+The funding template use a integration with a jquery library.
+Feel you free to use in another part of the module.
-4. After do any change is very important check code style with [5]
+5. After do any change is very important check code style with [5]

 **NOTE**: I supposs you have a fresh drupal 8 installed with standar profile.